dangerpeanut/StarShed/README.md

 ## Config File

 Before you can use this program, you will need to configure it.
 Make a copy of the config.dat.sample file and make it 'config.dat'.
-This file is _required_ to be in the same folder as the main modderman.pl program.
+This file is _required_ to be in the same folder as the main starshed.pl program.

 There are a number of values here that you need to fill in.
 Every entry should be as follows on its own line: